-The 1989 Sonoma County General Plan called for consideration of a ballot measure to establish a district to acquire and administer open space lands.
-Both the 1989 General Plan, and the updated General Plan 2020 (adopted in 2008) provide fundamental direction for Ag + Open Space in the Agricultural Resources Element, the Open Space and Resource Conservation Element, the Land Use Element, and the Water Resources Element.
+The 1989 Sonoma County General Plan called for consideration of a ballot measure to establish a district to protect open space lands.
+Both the 1989 Sonoma County General Plan and the updated Sonoma County General Plan 2020 (adopted 2008) provide fundamental direction for Ag + Open Space.
 Provisions that guide Ag + Open Space work include the direction to preserve open space between and around cities, protect land currently in and potentially suitable for agriculture, protect natural resources, and provide outdoor recreation opportunities.
-With regard to agriculture, the General Plan directs stabilizing agricultural use at the urban fringe, limiting intrusion of new residential uses into agricultural areas, and assistance with stabilizing farmer's economic situation.
+With regard to agriculture, the General Plan directs stabilizing agricultural use at the urban fringe, limiting intrusion of new residential uses into agricultural areas, and assistance with stabilizing farmers' economic situation.
 The General Plan encourages "conservation of undeveloped land, open space, and agricultural lands, protection of water and soil quality, restoration of ecosystems, and minimization or elimination of the disruption of existing natural ecosystems and flood plains" (Policy LU-11f).